 Are you launching an e-commerce website?
-As always we are here to give you a helping hand and provide an ultimate checklist of the most important things you should pay attention to.
+As always we are here to give you a helping hand and provide an ultimate simple checklist of the most important things you should pay attention to on your e-commerce website.

 1. Website Design